-Chief Executive: Alastair Taylor IEng CEnv MIAgrE The Bullock Building (Bldg 53), University Way, Cranfield, Bedford MK43 0GH +44 (0)1234 750876 membership@iagre.org www.iagre.org Companies House No: 648041 Registered Charity number: 257303 Institution of Civil Engineers (ICE) Institution of Civil Engineers Established in 1818.
+Chief Executive: Alastair Taylor IEng CEnv MIAgrE The Bullock Building (Bldg 53), University Way, Cranfield, Bedford MK43 0GH +44 (0)1234 750876 membership@iagre.org www.iagre.org Companies House No: 648041 Registered Charity number: 257303 Institution of Civil Engineers (ICE)

+Established in 1818.
 Incorporated by Royal Charter in 1828.
-Sector: Civil engineering and construction ■ About: ICE is one of the world's leading civil engineering institutions.
+Sector: Civil engineering and construction About: ICE is one of the world's leading civil engineering institutions.
 It supports civil engineers and technicians by awarding internationally recognised professional qualifications, ensuring they work to high standards and helping them to develop their careers.
 ICE's work also includes many other activities, from inspiring school students about civil engineering to influencing government investment in infrastructure.
-It is a leading source of professional expertise in transport; water supply and treatment; flood management; waste and energy.
+It is a leading source of professional expertise in transport; water supply and treatment; flood management; waste; and energy.
 Mission: To qualify civil engineering professionals and give them the tools they need to continue to develop; to help the industry learn more and share our knowledge so we can maintain the natural and built environment; and to promote the contribution that civil engineers make to society worldwide.
-ICE is an organisation that is recognised and operates globally.
 Vision: To place civil engineering at the heart of society, delivering sustainable development through knowledge, skills and professional expertise.
 Members: ICE's members are very diverse.
 They are spread across the world, with almost a quarter outside the UK.
 They have a variety of backgrounds, are at different stages of their careers and work in a wide range of sectors.
 Approximate number of members: 91,000 Registration agreements with other institutions: Chartered Institution of Civil Engineering Surveyors (ICES).
-O Licensed to award: Eng Tech I Eng C Eng Registered members: 1,443 2,723 35,741 Registered via agreements: - - 9 Grades of Membership: Student; Graduate; Technician Member (MICE); Associate Member (AMICE); Member (MICE); Fellow (FICE); Affiliate; Companion.
+D H Licensed to award: Eng Tech lEng C Eng Registered members: 1,869 2,747 35,736 Registered via agreements: - - 11 Grades of Membership: Student; Graduate (GMICE); Technician Member (MICE); Member (MICE); Fellow (FICE); Associate Member (AMICE); Companion.
 Specialist interest groups: Numerous regional groups, please see website for details.
-Member Benefits Structure: 12 UK regions and presence in over 160 countries.
+Member benefits Structure: 12 UK regions; eight global regions and presence in over 150 countries.
 Contact details: